-Fen Osler Hampson joins CIGI as a distinguished fellow and director of the global security program, effective July 2012, overseeing the research direction of the program and related activities.
+Fen Osler Hampson is a distinguished fellow and director of CIGI's Global Security & Politics program, overseeing the research direction of the program and related activities.
+He is also co-director of the Global Commission on Internet Governance.
 Most recently, he served as director of the Norman Paterson School of International Affairs (NPSIA) and will continue to serve as chancellor’s professor at Carleton University in Ottawa, Canada.

 Under his leadership, NPSIA established its reputation as a Canadian leader in international relations, expanding the student enrollment and faculty members, and increasing the research budget.
 Fen was instrumental in creating collaborative learning approaches to international security at NPSIA and in establishing several new research centres at Carleton University.